 If you feel stuck in a place of resentment and rage, maybe frightening yourself as well as others, we'll explore this emotion and where you want to see change.
 I'll help you to process the cause of your outbursts and help you learn how to stay calm and build resilience.

 I aim to help children' feel safe enough to know what they know and feel what they feel' (Van der Kolk, 2017).
-I work with 10 years plus children and help them to build trust, feel engaged and safe.
+I work with 14+ years young people and help them to build trust, feel engaged and safe.

 For the last 10 years, I've worked in secondary schools supporting young people, especially those with Special Educational Needs and learning disabilities.
 I bring an inclusive and accepting attitude into my therapy and give children as much autonomy as safely possible.

 I believe in a 'team' approach with input and support from parents and carers.
 I work with a range of interventions, that include talking therapy, psycho-education, movement and relaxation as well as art, stories, and play objects.